-- ▶ Retract the tool: Press the orange Z axis key in order to get clear in the tool axis, and enter the value for the position to be approached, e.g. 250.
-Press the ENT key - ► Radius comp.: Confirm RL/RR/no comp? with the ENT key: Activate no radius compensation - Confirm feed rate F=? with the ENT key: Move at rapid traverse (FMAX) - ► Confirm Miscellaneous function F=? with the END key: The TNC stores the entered positioning block
+Retract tool: Press the orange axis key Z and enter the value for the position to be approached, e.g. 250.
+Press the ENT key

+Confirm Radius comp.: RL/RR/no comp.? by pressing the ENT key: Do not activate radius compensation

+Confirm Feed rate F=? with the ENT key: Move at rapid traverse (FMAX)

+► Miscellaneous function M?.
+Confirm with the END key: The TNC saves the entered positioning block